pknowles/vulkan_objects/README.md

 1. Dependencies are implied by the language

    No default initialization.
 Delayed initialization would allow you to create an object before its dependencies are created or even in scope.
-This would make using the library ambiguous and error prone.
+This makes code ambiguous and error prone.
 For example, you can't create a VkCommandPool before a VkDevice and by forcing initialization a user will immediately be reminded to create the VkDevice first.
+It allows the compiler to help us design better.

-   If it's truly needed there is always std::optional and std::unique_ptr, which better show the intent of a nullable object.
+   If it's truly needed there is always `std::optional` and `std::unique_ptr`.
+   Safety first, RAII by default, that you can override in specific places.

 2. Objects are general, have minimal dependencies and don't suck you into an ecosystem